iv461/icey/icey/doc/source/using_services.md

-# Services
+# Services using async/await

+One of the biggest novelties of ICEY is that it allows to use services with async/await syntax.
+ICEY is the first library to provide such an API using the new C++20 coroutine feature.

-Services are implemented using async/await syntax and service servers also allow to use asynchronous callback functions,  i.e. coroutines.
-This allows for a more powerful  behavior that was previously not possible with regular ROS.
+ICEY also allows for service servers to use asynchronous callback functions,  i.e. coroutines which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [1].

 ## Client

-Service clients call a service service, and this is an inherently asynchronous operation -- we do not know when we will receive the response.
+Service clients call a service, and this is an inherently asynchronous operation -- we don't know when (or if) we will receive the response.
 What we want most of the time however is to continue doing other work only *after* we got the response.

-The regular ROS API does not offer a synchronous API for calling services -- instead it forces the user to manually spin the event loop.
+The regular ROS 2 API does not offer a synchronous API for calling services (meaning a function that calls the service and blocks until the response was received) -- instead the user has to manually spin the event loop which is error-prone because it leads to deadlocks when done inside a callback.

-ICEY on the other hand provides a async/await- based API:
+With ICEY, waiting for the response becomes easy thanks to the async/await based API:

 ```cpp
 auto service = node->icey().create_client<ExampleService>("set_bool_service");